 A few short years ago, very few owner-managed businesses were selling online (direct to consumer).
 That was for the likes of Amazon.
-Recently, there’s been an explosion of smaller entrepreneurial companies putting up e-commerce sites, and in some cases more than doubling their revenue in a short period of time.
+Recently, there's been an explosion of smaller entrepreneurial companies putting up eCommerce sites, and in some cases more than doubling their revenue in a short period of time.
 What a great opportunity!
 But at the same time, this success presents a whole new set of problems.
-Many of these companies were previously “just” a wholesaler / distributor, others were “just” a bricks and mortar retailer.
-Now with the e-commerce site, the distributor has effectively become a retailer on the front end – and the bricks & mortar retailer has also become a distributor (on the back-end).
-These new business activities, and the need for systems and processes to successfully execute them, are the root of many of the “new” problems.
+Many of these companies were previously "just" a wholesaler/distributor, others were "just" brick and mortar retailers.
+Now with the eCommerce site, the distributor has effectively become a retailer on the front end - and the bricks & mortar retailer has also become a distributor (on the back-end).
+These new business activities, and the need for systems and processes to successfully execute them, are the root of many of the "new" problems.

 - How can we grow sales rapidly?